0xknwn/starknet-modular-account/docs/DEVELOPING-MODULES.md

-# Developing a new Validator
+# How to develop your own Validator Module